-There must, then, be an understood res if there is to be genuinely "understanding encounter with the text," as Frör has put it.3 And a merely formal res will not serve to disclose that unity which the Church's use of the texts, the history of the texts, and the assertion of the texts themselves claim for the collection.
+There must, then, be an understood res if there is to be genuinely "understanding encounter with the text," as Frör has put it.
+And a merely formal res will not serve to disclose that unity which the Church's use of the texts, the history of the texts, and the assertion of the texts themselves claim for the collection.
 A formal designation like "Religious Documents of the Ancient Near East" is useless; and worse than useless, since its bland and reserved "objectivity" tends to shunt aside the question that must be asked of these documents.
 Even more specifically religious and committed statements of the res, such as "Word of God" or "Record of Revelation" (indispensable as they are in their place) will not of themselves open the door of the Bible, since they do not say enough.
 The fact that God talks and discloses is important enough, but it does not raise and does not help answer the great question: "How does He talk to me and what does He disclose to me?"

-The men of the Lutheran Reformation, on whose hermeneutical and exegetical production we live and thrive to this day, made great formal hermeneutical-exegetical decisions and assertions (Sola Scriptura, sensus literalis, Scriptura sui ipsius interpres, etc.), but they were not the first to make them and were not alone in making them; the great gift that was given them, the wisdom from on high that was vouchsafed them, was the ability to make a hermeneutical breakthrough which is intrinsically bound up with the theological breakthrough, to see the res of the Bible with charismatic clarity and to see it in its relation to the Biblical verba.
-4 This helps account for the fact that there is no explicit, distinct article On Scripture in the Lutheran Confessions, at least before the Formula of Concord.
-What the reformers had to say on Scripture could best be said obliquely, in the way in which they actually dealt with Scripture in given cases in their "Christocentric handling" of texts, their "total soteriological attitude," as Werner Elert has put it.5
+The men of the Lutheran Reformation, on whose hermeneutical and exceptical production we live and thrive to this day, made great formal hermeneutical-exceptical decisions and assertions (Sola Scriptura, sensus literalis, Scriptura sui ipsius interpres, etc.), but they were not the first to make them and were not alone in making them; the great gift that was given them, the wisdom from on high that was vouchsafed them, was the ability to make a hermeneutical breakthrough which is intrinsically bound up with the theological breakthrough, to see the res of the Bible with charismatic clarity and to see it in its relation to the Biblical verba.
+This helps account for the fact that there is no explicit, distinct article On Scripture in the Lutheran Confessions, at least before the Formula of Concord.
+What the reformers had to say on Scripture could best be said obliquely, in the way in which they actually dealt with Scripture in given cases in their "Christocentric handling" of texts, their "total soteriological attitude," as Werner Elert has put it.

-3 Frör, p.
+&lt;sup>3 Frör, p.
 61.

-4 See G. Ebeling, 'Hermeneutik,'' RGG, 3d ed., Vol. III, col. 251: "The beginnings of Luther's hermeneutics are most intimately connected with the genesis of his theology.
-The change in total theological understanding, on the one hand, and in the theory of understanding, on the other, here intermesh in a highly complicated fashion."
-"One can grasp the epoch-making character of the effect of the Reformation in the history of hermeneutics only when one envisages not merely the technical questions of method but the whole sweep of the problem of understanding. . . ."
-(Translation my own.)
+&lt;sup>4 See G. Ebeling, "Hermeneutik," RGG, 3d ed., Vol. III, col. 251: "The beginnings of Luther's hermeneutics are most intimately connected with the genesis of his theology.
+The change in total theological understanding, on the one hand, and in the theory of understanding, on the other,